mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Yes, žah."

-"The blockade begins at apoapsis.
-Your armies will not be late."
+"The blockade begins at aphelion.
+You will not be late."

 "We will be ready."